Melania Trump Women’s Day Dress Not Red: Ivanka’s $1,450 Roksanda Dress [Photos]

 When First Lady Melania Trump makes an appearance at the White House, it usually comes along with great fanfare.
 Mrs. Trump’s appearance at the White House on International Women’s Day on Wednesday, March 8, was no exception — with plenty of photos like the above and below ones showing Melania greeting others at the luncheon.
 Set in the State Dining Room at the White House, Mrs. Trump’s luncheon was attended by other famous women, such as Ivanka Trump and Kellyanne Conway, who can also be seen photos below from the International Women’s Day luncheon in Washington, D.C.

-As seen in the above photo, Melania received a standing ovation from the luncheon participants upon Mrs. Trump’s arrival in the State Dining room of the White House.
+As seen in the above photo, Melania received a standing ovation from the luncheon participants upon her arrival in the State Dining room of the White House.
 Melania chose to wear a black dress, as reported by the Daily Mail.
-Although the luncheon was held in honor of International Women’s Day, and some women wore red, something that organizers of the “A Day Without a Woman” protest urged, as reported by the Inquisitr, Melania and Ivanka did not choose to wear red dresses for the event.
+Although the luncheon was held in honor of International Women’s Day and some women wore red, something that organizers of the “A Day Without a Woman” protest urged as reported by the Inquisitr, Melania and Ivanka did not choose to wear red dresses for the event.

-Besides Mrs. Trump, Kellyanne and Ivanka, other women who attended the luncheon included Karen Pence, Education Secretary Betsy DeVos, Rachel Roy and more.
+Besides Mrs. Trump, Kellyanne and Ivanka, other women who attended the luncheon included Karen Pence, Education Secretary Betsy DeVos, Rachel Roy, and more.

 Also in attendance at the White House luncheon were Sen. Susan Collins, R-Maine, as well as Small Business Administrator Linda McMahon.